Study after study shows that CBD is effective, but just how effective is THC when trying to stop a seizure? More than you might think.

 How Does TRPV1 Activation Lead to a Seizure?

 Researchers have recently published data showing the interplay between three things which produce seizure activity: TRPV1 activation, CB1 activation, and nitric oxide.
 They performed the studies in vivo on anesthetized rats with a synthetic THC compound.
 2)Carletti, F., Gambino, G., Rizzo, V., Ferraro, G., & Sardo, P. (2017).
 Neuronal nitric oxide synthase is involved in CB/TRPV1 signalling: Focus on control of hippocampal hyperexcitability.
 Epilepsy Research, 138, 18–25. doi: 10.1016/j.eplepsyres.2017.09.018

-When TRPV1 is activated, its ion channels open, allowing calcium ions into the neuron.
-The excess calcium causes nitric oxide to be produced and this leads to hyperexcitability of neurons and then seizure.
+When scientists activate the TRPV1 receptor, its ion channels open, allowing calcium ions into the neuron.
+The excess calcium produces nitric oxide, which leads to the hyperexcitability of neurons – and eventually seizures.

-How Much THC Do You Need to Stop a Seizure?
+How Much THC Would You Need to Stop a Seizure?

-A single dose of THC administered either 1-7 days before, or 1-7 days after the insult, was found to be neuroprotective for at least 7 weeks.
-This was confirmed by biochemical analysis of the hippocampus, where relevant proteins were found to be elevated or modified (brain derived neurotrophic factor (BDNF) and extracellular signal-regulated kinase), and these changes have been characterized as hallmark of neuroprotection.
+Based on this study, a single dose of THC administered up to seven days before (or up to seven days after the insult), provided neuroprotection for up to seven weeks.
+Moreover, biochemical analysis of the hippocampus confirms this.
+In the analysis, relevant proteins were found to be elevated or modified (brain derived neurotrophic factor (BDNF) and extracellular signal-regulated kinase).
+The researchers characterized these changes as hallmarks of neuroprotection.

 The question of how to treat seizures with THC might be best determined at the individual patient level.
 But as a patient, you’ll want to work with a knowledgeable physician to experiment with dose size and cannabinoid profiles to achieve the most therapeutic benefit without adverse effects.